New Federal Tax Law: A Blessing for About-to Retirees By Bill Eager

 Moreover, there was another class of people who preferred delaying their retirement plan distributions until the time they required such money to cover unforeseen future expenses such as healthcare needs.
 As a matter of fact, keeping the retirement funds in the exempt plan bears fruit to retirees.

 Is there any change to the new RMD?
 Yes, there is.
 First, the RMD age limit of the retiree has been increased from 70 ½ to 72 ½.
-Additionally, the changes have also been made to the old life expectancy tables so that they can reflect today’s much longer life expectancy.
+Additionally, Bill Eager said the changes have also been made to the old life expectancy tables so that they can reflect today’s much longer life expectancy.

 Many experts report that the new law has a significant positive impact on retirees.
 If you are reaching the retirement age, the new law is invaluable to you.